-- (a) The parties agree that the Employer shall retain the current exclusions as listed in Appendix B to this Agreement together with such exclusions as may be decided pursuant to Clause 2.03(b) of this Agreement. - (b) During the life of this Agreement the Employer will restrict applications for any further exclusions to either new positions or to positions which undergo significant changes in job content or responsibility.
-Additional exclusions shall be based on the criteria outlined in Section 11 of the Public Service Labour Relations Act or on such other criteria as may be agreed to by the parties and shall be added to the list in Appendix B. - (c) Where no response to any new application by the Employer pursuant to (b) above is received within 40 days the Union shall be deemed to have agreed with such application. - (d) Where the parties are unable to agree pursuant to (b) above, and where (c) above does not apply, the matter may be referred by either party for resolution as provided under Section 11(2) of the Public Service Labour Relations Act.
+- (b) During the life of this Agreement the Employer will restrict applications for any further exclusions to either new positions or to positions which undergo significant changes in job content or responsibility.
+Additional exclusions shall be based on the criteria outlined in Section 12 of the Public Service Labour Relations Act or on such other criteria as may be agreed to by the parties and shall be added to the list in Appendix B. - (c) Where no response to any new application by the Employer pursuant to (b) above is received within forty (40) days the Union shall be deemed to have agreed with such application. - (d) Where the parties are unable to agree pursuant to (b) above, and where (c) above does not apply, the matter may be referred by either party for resolution as provided under Section 12(2) of the Public Service Labour Relations Act.